 These planes are expected to feature just 148 seats, including 16 business class seats, 12 premium economy seats, 54 extra legroom economy seats, and 66 standard economy seats.
 However, several of these planes are now in storage, as Delta is having issues with getting the business class seats certified (that’s very Lufthansa of them, eh?).

-With there seemingly being no end in sight to these certification issues, the theory is that Delta is going to put these planes into service with modified interiors.
+With there seemingly being no end in sight to these certification issues, the plan is for Delta to put these planes into service with modified interiors.
 Keep in mind that the premium economy seats on these planes are comparable to domestic first class, so the idea is that in place of the 16 business class seats, the airline will instead temporarily install 32 first class seats.

-Parking planes for months on end is obviously costly, so this seems like a logical enough way for Delta to get some use out of these planes, until those certification issues can be worked out.
+Parking planes for years is obviously costly, so this seems like a logical enough way for Delta to get some use out of these planes, until those certification issues can be worked out.
 Besides, the airline can temporarily install these first class seats on the plane, and then later install them on other newly delivered A321neos.

 Bottom line